jgirardet/cookiecutter-pipenv/README.rst

 ChangeLog after Fork
 ----------------------
 - tests out of package directory
-- config folder
+- config folder for django only
 - REMOVED .env from .gitignore
 - added package path to python path in .env (for tests, doc and package)
 - travis start at python 3.5
 - subversion of python at install (3.5, 3.6 etc)
 - Sphinx
-- Makefile added doc command
+- Makefile added docs command
 - Pipfile : django conditionnal
 - setup.cfg : doc directory
+- remove pylint